arangodb/arangodb/Documentation/DocuBlocks/Rest/BackupRestore/post_admin_backup_restore.md

 @RESTDESCRIPTION
 Restores a consistent backup from a snapshot in time, with a given id.
+The backup snapshot must reside on

 The request may contain an object with the following attributes: